hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 ### Define tasks

-After the overall mapping area has been defined, it is going be divded into smaller areas called *Tasks*.
+After the overall mapping area has been defined, it is going be divided into smaller areas called *Tasks*.
 This tasks must have a good size so they can be completed rapidly and collaboratively, with many people contributing to a collective project goal.

 ![TM Tile Sizes][]